raj347/SimpleAutoComplPop/README.md

         failed to feed `<C-X><C-O>` properly. set the `ignoreCompletionMode` to `1` would fix this issue.

-    - `completeopt`, the default value option is `menu,menuone,noinsert,noselect`, set it to `menu,menuone,noinsert` if you want the first hit to be selected by default.
+    - `completeopt`, the default value for this option is `"menu,menuone,noinsert,noselect"`, set it to `"menu,menuone,noinsert"` if you want the first hint to be selected by default.

     - `inoremap`, a list of characters to be `inoremap`ed by SACP to check for matches, default value is `[ 'a', 'b', 'c', 'd', 'e', 'f',